We believe recovery is possible for everyone.

 October 2013 – DHS awards the Center a grant to investigate the use of I-IMR and its effects on health outcomes for individuals with serious mental illness

-April 2014 – With support from the Alcohol and Drug Abuse Division at DHS, the Minnesota Center for Mental Health is renamed Minnesota Center for Chemical and Mental Health
+April 2014 – With support from the Behavioral Health Division at the Department of Human Services, the Minnesota Center for Mental Health is renamed Minnesota Center for Chemical and Mental Health

 June 2014 – MNCAMH launches the E-IMR Pilot to train practitioners in using E-IMR with individuals who have co-occurring mental illness and substance use disorders